petroleumGIS/petroleumgis.github.io/README.md

 <iframe src='https://petroleumgis.github.io/portfolio/slide' width='100%' height='400px'></iframe>

+### Heatmap
+This map shows an example of a heatmap using meteorite strikes worldwide.
+Custom color palettes, radius, etc can be adjusted on the backend as needed.
+On clicking a meteor strike location,  you can see the name of the meteorite and its weight in grams.

+<iframe src='https://petroleumgis.github.io/portfolio/heatmap' width='100%' height='400px'></iframe>

 ### Oxy/Laredo Midland Wells
 This map shows an example of wells drilled by Oxy and Laredo in Howard County in the Midland Basin.
 On clicking a well, attributes from the well can be retrieved such as Field name, but can be altered to retrieve any attributes from source data.